rasyidrafi/rawroute/README.md

 Grant the Cloud Run service account Firestore access. `roles/datastore.user` is the usual starting point; use a narrower custom role when practical.
 The proxy caches its routing snapshot in each instance for `ROUTING_CACHE_TTL_MS` (30 seconds by default), avoiding a Firestore read for every inference request.
 Admin mutations invalidate the current process immediately; other instances observe the change after their cache expires.

 Configure `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN` on every Cloud Run instance.
-Redis stores session affinity, rolling RPM reservations, expiring concurrency leases, credential cooldowns, and Responses API ID mappings.
+Redis stores workspace-scoped session affinity, rolling RPM reservations, expiring concurrency leases, credential cooldowns, and Responses API ID mappings.
 Requests fail with `503` when shared routing state is unavailable instead of falling back to inconsistent per-instance state.

 Proxy request bodies are limited by `MAX_PROXY_BODY_BYTES` (10 MiB by default), including streamed requests without a `Content-Length` header.